UPPMAX/HPC-python/docs/day3/new-matplotlib-intro.rst

 -  ``plt.savefig(fname, *, transparent=None, dpi='figure', format=None)`` is the general-purpose save function.
 There are other kwargs not shown here, but these are the most important.
 The file type can be given ``format`` or inferred from an extension given in ``fname``.
 The default ``dpi`` is inherited from ``plt.figure()`` or ``plt.subplots()``.
 If ``transparent=True``, the white background of a typical figure is removed so the figure can be displayed on top of other content.
 -  ``plt.imsave(fname, arr, **kwargs)`` is specifically for saving arrays to images.
 It accepts a 2D (single-channel) array with a specified colormap and normalization, or an RGB(A) array (a stack of images in 3 color channels, or 3 color channels and an opacity array).
 Generally you also have to set ``origin='lower'`` for the image to be rendered right-side up.

 A few common formats that Matplotlib supports include PDF, PS, EPS, PNG, and JPG/JPEG.
 Other desirable formats like TIFF and SVG are not supported natively in interactive display backends, but can be used with static backends (used for saving figures without displaying them) or with the installation of the ``Pillow`` module.
-At most facilities, Pillow is loaded with Matplotlib, so you will see SVG as a save-format option in the GUI. `Matplotlib has a tutorial here <https://matplotlib.org/stable/tutorials/images.html>`_  on importing images into arrays for use with ``pyplot.imshow()``.
+At most facilities, Pillow is loaded with Matplotlib, so you will see SVG as a save-format option in the GUI, and it should be allowed in the format kwarg of ``plt.savefig()``. `Matplotlib has a tutorial here <https://matplotlib.org/stable/tutorials/images.html>`_  on importing images into arrays for use with ``plt.imshow()``.

-.. challenge:: Rerun your earlier example and save it as an SVG file if the option is available, PDF otherwise.
+.. challenge:: Reformat the earlier example to save a file in the format ``'svg'`` without going through the GUI, as you would have to do to create plots with code that runs via batch script.

+.. solution:: Solution
+    :class: dropdown

+    If your previous code already runs at the command line, all you had to do was replace ``plt.show()`` with something like ``plt.savefig('my_fig', format='svg')``.

 Standard Available Plot Types